-You will need to submit a copy of your governing document such as your constitution or, Memorandum and Articles as part of your application.
+You will need to submit a copy of your organisation's governing document such as the constitution or, Memorandum and Articles of Association as part of your application.
 We use these to check that your organisation is eligible to be enrolled.
 Please make sure that the answers you give in your application reflect what is said in your governing document.

 Q. When should I start the enrolment process?

 We recommend that you do not start the application to enrol with us until you have been given a conditional offer of funding by a fund provider.
-Once you have this the process itself takes five working days as long as you provide us with all the information we need and answer all of our questions in full.
+Once an application is submitted to us we will respond within five working days either to approve the enrolment or to request further information.
+Where further information is requested (please bear in mind that this may involve changes to governing documents) the time taken to enrol will depend on the speed with which the applicant can provide the information and answer all questions.